Ray Mallon

-Ray Mallon (born 1955) is a British politician who served as the independent Mayor of Middlesbrough from 2002 to 2015.
+Ray Mallon (born 1955) is a British politician who was the independent Mayor of Middlesbrough from 2002 to 2015.
 Prior to his political career he served in the police until he resigned after pleading guilty to charges of misconduct.

 Early life

 Mallon was born to an undertaker and was raised as a Catholic.
 He left school at the age of sixteen with no qualifications.
 He played water polo internationally.

 Police career

 Mallon joined Cleveland Police in 1974.
 He was appointed detective chief inspector for Hartlepool in 1994.
 During his tenure in this role, crime fell in the area by 35%.
 He was promoted to detective superintendent in November 1996, and crime rates continued to fall.
 Mallon was nicknamed "Robocop" over his New York-inspired zero tolerance approach to anti-social crime.
 This approach was praised by Tony Blair and by home secretaries, but was criticised by police officers as "old-style confrontational policing".